tenwiseman/avr-denonstrator/README.md

 - The full list of valid commands is available in the included protocol PDF from Denon.
 - You may need to adjust settings on your receiver to allow remote network control of your device.
 - This application communicates with the receiver via the factory-provided telnet API.

+## Acknoledgemnts

+- This project is a respin of https://github.com/bencouture/denon-rest-api, I needed something to talk to my 16yr old Denon AVR-3808 from Home Assistant, mainly to ask nicely if it was powered up or not; so that I could switch on a sub-woofer on the other side of the room.